reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 + Lines 16 through 20 implement the `{!js} getHand` method.
 + Lines 21 through 23 implement the `{!js} seeOutcome` method.
 + Finally, lines 28 and 31 instantiate the implementation once for Alice and once for Bob.
-These are the actual objects that will be bound to `{!reach} interact` in the Reach program.
+These are the actual objects that will be bound to `{!rsh} interact` in the Reach program.

 There should be nothing interesting or controversial about these implementations; that's the point of Reach: we get to just write normal business logic without worrying about the details of the consensus network and decentralized application.